 NOTE: Key functions are as described below unless the Display and Control Center (DCC) option is enabled and the DCC is at another location.
-When this panel is not the DCC on a network, permission must be granted from the DCC before Signal Silence, System Reset, Acknowledge or Drill can be performed at this panel.
+When this panel is not the DCC on a network, permission must be granted from the DCC before Signal Silence, System Reset, Acknowledge or Drill (Alarm Signal for Canadian applications) can be performed at this panel.
 Pressing one of these keys will automatically send a permission request to the DCC.